|Florida Cruise And Travelers Magazine|

 |the best cruise & travel news, tips & reviews in Florida & around the world|

-We were the guests of Medieval Times in 2009
+We were guests of Princess Cruise Lines in 2006.

 PO Box 560318

 copyright Sunny Harbor Publishing